AndyLinNZ/algosVisualiser/README.md

 Graphical user interface for visualising sorting algorithms.
 Currently the algorithms included are:
 1. Mergesort
 2. Insertionsort
+3. Quicksort
+4. Bubblesort

-(Quicksort, heapsort, bubblesort soon to be implemented)
+(Radixsort, heapsort to be implemented soon)